Technical debt

 # Dependencies

-Workflow supports explicit declare jobs dependencies using withDepends method.
-A job won't run until their previous job dependencies are resolved, it determines a dependency graph for this purpose.
+method.
+A job won't run until its previous job dependencies are resolved, and it determines a dependency graph for this purpose.

 # Async

 Workflow uses amphp to handle parallel processing.
-This is true parallel processing using multiple process or native threads, without blocking and no extensions required.
+This is true parallel processing using multiple processes or native threads, without blocking.

 Jobs run async by default if no dependencies are declared (either implicit or explicit).